3 Common Tree Insects Wichita Homeowners Should Watch For

 Bronze Birch Borer Prevention and Management

 Prevention is often the best choice when dealing with bronze birch borer, as it is difficult to save a tree once the infestation is too significant.
 Keeping your tree healthy and stress-free is a simple way to give it more vigor against bronze birch borer, as the insect tends to attack weaker trees.
-Some simple things you can do to keep your birches healthy include:

 Once the insect is present, management is complex.
 Systemic insecticides can control the adult population that feeds on the leaves and can control larvae in the infested tree.
 However, these insecticides can’t reverse the harm the pest has already done to the birch.
 If the damage is too extreme, removal is the only option to prevent the pest from spreading to another tree.